Hawaii is like no other state in America having a large native population

 time up front.
 Planning a few different activities does not mean that you

-have to be a total slave to a master plan but a little planning can provide a focus to your
+have to be a total slave to a master plan but a little planning can provide a focus for your